 - Actively support the event- purchase tickets ($50 or higher) and approach family members, friends and colleagues to attend the event.

 Family Centered Services of CT, Inc. provides direct, home-based services to families in Greater New Haven to prevent child abuse, neglect and victimization across the life span and to serve those affected through home visiting, parenting education, counseling and advocacy.
 A Connecticut drivers license and car in good working order is required for all positions.
 There is a required level of auto insurance.
 Comfort in home visiting is required.
-Some positions require Saturday hours.
+Some positions require Saturday or evening hours.